lorenzomighie/Bartender-chatbot/README.md

 Such a chatbot makes use of:
    - automated speech recognition;
-   - dependency parsin and answer elaboration;
+   - dependency parsing and answer elaboration;
    - text to speech.

 For a detailed explaination on the strategy we used to make it work take a look at ```bartender.pdf```.